nemd/docker-nginx/README.md

 - rutorrent stable
 - nginx
 - php-fpm
-- runint to serve them all
+- runit to serve them all

 ## run: